davide16/editedDNR/README.md

-# editedDNR
+# edited DNR
-Code to communicate with a broker Crossbar.io instead of MQTT.
+Code to communicate with a broker Crossbar.io instead of MQTT in Distributed NodeRed.